 GPicSync is an excellent geotagging tool.
-Photographers or anyone who want to show off their images and tell where exactly they took the photo.
-GPicSync can mix GPS track log with EXIF header of the picture.
+Photographers or anyone who wants to show off their images and tell where exactly they took the photo.
+GPicSync can mix the GPS track log with the EXIF header of the picture.
 So, if you upload them on Google Maps, it can automatically pull the data.
 Here is how you can Geotag your images.

 This software is straightforward to use.
-All you need is turn your GPRS on when you go out and take pictures.
-After you come back to use this software and give images and geotags as input and it does the Job.
-Since the time of snapshot is stored in your image EXIF metadata and GPRS knows at that time where were you, it knows which picture was taken where.
+You only need to turn on your GPRS or location when you take pictures.
+After you return, use this software and give images and geotags as input, and it does the Job.
+Since the time of the snapshot is stored in your image EXIF metadata, and GPRS knows where you were, it knows which picture was taken i.e., geotag Google Maps.

-Note: You will have to use a GPS receiver to record a track log.
-Also, make sure to set local time and date of your camera precisely before shooting.
+Note: You must use a GPS receiver to record a track log.
+Also, make sure to set the local time and date of your camera precisely before shooting.